MuyePeikon/jr-crop/README.md

 jr-crop
 ======

+This is the fork of jr-crop plugin by JrSchild (https://github.com/JrSchild/jr-crop)

+Support rotating images now!

+We've added two rotate buttons(using [font-awesome](http://fontawesome.io/get-started/), you need web-connection to get it), now you can make your image quarter turn.
+And it worked on Android as well as on IOS.

 A simple ionic plugin to crop your images, inspired by whatsapp and telegram.
 * Specifiy width and height of target
 * Doesn't actually scale the image, only returns a cropped version.
 Since the quality of images while scaling is inconsistent it's up to the developper to implement this, preferably on the server.